Updating Global Active tables using Terraform

 #}

-Change the table capacity of a Global Active Table
+Change the TTL and table limits of a Global Active Table

 You can change the read units, write units, storage capacity, and table TTL for a Global Active table using Terraform.

-In a Global Active table, changing the read capacity limit or write capacity limit applies only to the local region where it is changed.
-However, changing the storage capacity or changing the default table level TTL value applies the changes to all the regional replicas of the table.
+In a Global Active table, changing the read capacity limit or write capacity limit applies only to the region where it is changed.
+However, changing the storage capacity or changing the table level TTL value applies the changes to the local table as well as all the regional replicas of the table.

-To change the table capacity of the mr_test table, use the following nosql.tf file to change the table properties(default table TTL) and change the table limits.
+To change the table capacity of the mr_test table, use the following nosql.tf file.

 variable "compartment_ocid" {